manavm1990/curriculum/docs/177/1/terminal.md

 The terminal itself doesn't do much without a shell like Bash, which interprets and executes commands.
 We will introduce a few basic Bash commands that you can use in the terminal.

+Technically, we are using a terminal emulator, which is a program that emulates a physical terminal inside of a 'windows manager' (like Windows, MacOS, or Linux).
+The terminal emulator is the program that you are using to interact with the shell.
+On Mac, that's Warp Terminal.
+On Windows, that's GitBash.

 ## Introduction to Bash Commands in the Terminal

 ### Change Directory - `cd`